for all the faithful

 By the time Vatican II convened in 1962, many of the CPL’s longtime dreams were already drafted into the Council’s agenda.
 Several CPL veterans had seats at the table: Aimé-Georges Martimort and Pierre-Marie Gy served on the preparatory commission for the liturgy schema.
 Louis Bouyer, Joseph Gelineau, Bernard Botte, and others were appointed official Council periti (experts) assisting the bishops.

 They played an outsized role in shaping Sacrosanctum Concilium, the Constitution on the Sacred Liturgy (December 1963).
 The Council’s call for “full, conscious, and active participation” echoed what the CPL had been saying for twenty years.
-That 1945 Martimort memo to the CPL had essentially predicted every major reform the Council would enact.
+And the concession that has to be made here is the one that decides the whole question: Sacrosanctum Concilium passed by 2,147 votes to 4.
+Whatever the CPL veterans achieved at the Council, they achieved it by persuading an assembly of bishops in open session, not by evading one.

 The Pioneers’ Reckoning: Bouyer’s Devastating Testimony